-- We may declare this group health plan void retroactively from the effective date of coverage following a 30-day written notice.
-In this case, we will recover any claim payments made. - Premiums may be retroactively adjusted as if the fraud or intentionally misrepresented material fact had been accurately disclosed in your application. - We will retain legal rights, including the right to bring a civil action.
+We may declare this group health plan void retroactively from the effective date of coverage following a 30-day written notice.
+In this case, we will recover any

+- claim payments made, minus any premiums paid. - Premiums may be retroactively adjusted as if the fraud or intentionally misrepresented material fact had been accurately disclosed in your application. - We will retain legal rights, including the right to bring a civil action.